Trump ‘White House in waiting’ helped develop Ohio voting bill touted as model for states - NewsBreak

 Miller said the LWV of Ohio hasn’t yet taken a formal position on the bill, but called it a “positive move.”

-Collin Marozzi, the deputy policy director for the ACLU of Ohio, said, however, that while his organization, too, likes the bill’s data transparency provisions, AFPI’s involvement raises concerns.
+But Collin Marozzi, the deputy policy director for the ACLU of Ohio, said that while his organization, too, likes the bill’s data transparency provisions, AFPI’s involvement raises concerns.

 “I’m disappointed that Ohio would entertain a pretty significant change to election law and registration records retention from such an openly partisan organization, and one that has affiliated itself with a former president who has consistently put forward bogus election fraud claims,” said Marozzi.
 “I’m not saying that on its face it’s a negative.
 But it’s having a hard time passing the smell test right now.”